Neraud/home-server/README.md

 Grafana is deployed and configured to use Prometheus as a data source.

 Default Kubernetes dashboards are already created, based on [Kube Prometheus](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus)

+### ElasticSearch

+You can test the 'E' part of the EFK stack by calling : https://infra.k8stest.com/elastic/_cluster/state?pretty

 ### Unifi Controller